-Upon review of the operation of the current PIF arrangements, and following consultation with the Board and the Company's sponsor, the Company is proposing to put forth, for shareholder approval, an amended methodology for calculating the PIF for the accounting period beginning 1 March 2022 (with retrospective effect) and subsequent accounting periods at a General Meeting to be held on or around the date of the Company's 2023 AGM.
-Under this amended methodology, a provision for the PIF has been included in the February 2023 year-end accounts.
-A circular setting out the details of the proposed changes will be distributed to shareholders in advance of the General Meeting.
-Details of the performance fee provision for the year is set out in notes 3 and 11 to the financial statements.
+Upon review of the operation of the current PIF arrangements, and following consultation with the Board and the Company's sponsor, the Company is proposing to put forth, for shareholder approval, an amended methodology for calculating the PIF for the accounting period beginning 1 March 2022 (with retrospective effect) and subsequent accounting periods at a general meeting to be held on or around the date of the Company's 2023 AGM.
+A circular setting out the details of the proposed changes will be distributed to shareholders in advance of the general meeting.
+Further details of the performance fees accrued in the accounts are set out in notes 3 and 11 to the financial statements.

-It is the Directors' opinion that the continued appointment of the Investment Manager, Puma Investments, on the terms agreed, is in the best interests of the shareholders as a whole.
-The Investment Manager is part of the Shore Capital Group, which has a proven track record in VCT management and has a strong network within the industry.
+It is the Directors' opinion that the continued appointment of the Investment Manager, Puma Investments, on the terms agreed, is in the best interest of the shareholders.
+The Investment Manager is part of the Shore Capital Group which has a proven track record in VCT management and has a strong network within the industry.

-The Company's Corporate Governance Statement is set on page 80 to 83 and forms part of the Directors' Report.
+The Company's Corporate Governance Statement is set on pages 68 to 71 and forms part of the Directors' Report.